It’s true that care home fees are on the pricey side, with 91% of UK Care Seekers saying they think care homes are expensive.

 For starters, different types of care home have different costs.
-A standard residential care home is likely to cost less than a more specialist care home. nursing home fees, dementia care, or an expert level of care for certain health conditions will be more.
+A standard residential care home is likely to cost less than a more specialist home.
+Nursing care homes, dementia care, or an expert level of care for certain health conditions will likely cost more.

 Fees will also depend on the size of the care home, its location and the range of facilities it offers.

 Care home costs vary across the board and tend to be more expensive in certain countries and regions.
 For example, the average weekly cost of residential care could range from £546 in Northern Ireland, to £850 in Scotland and weekly costs for nursing care can edge into the £800-900 range.

 As a general rule, a self-funded residency costs upwards of one thousand pounds per week, when rent, service charges, food and personal care are added up.
 In 2020, the average cost of a residential care home in the UK was £34,944 a year, rising to over £48,720 a year for nursing care.

 The answer is pretty simple: Care homes cost a lot because they provide 24-hour personal care for residents, 365 days a year, in addition to nursing care or specialist care in some cases.